bbc/simorgh/src/app/lib/README.md

 The event should be a constant, added to [logger.const.js](logger.const.js).
 When adding or updating values in this file, ensure that any relevant dashboards are also updated, as this information may be useful when investigating application issues.

-The message should include detailed information, where possible, to help diagnose application issues.
+The message should include detailed information, where possible, to assist engineers with investigations.

 Refer to [src/server/index.jsx](../../server/index.jsx) for implementation examples.